If you’ve gotten a foreclosure notice or notice of default and want to know what it means, keep reading.

 Back before US law required a notice of default, people were sometimes foreclosed on without any warning.

-In fact, it’s happened even in the past few years – at least one bank has accidentally foreclosed on the wrong property and kicked people out of their house without due process or warning.
+Actually, even in the past few years it has happened!
+There is at least one bank that’s foreclosed on the wrong house on accident and kicked people out of their home.
+They did this without due process or warning.
 It’s even happened around Boerne.

 The notice of default is a very important step within the foreclosure process that gives people with an interest in the property to step forward and claim their rights – before it’s too late.